martzin23/simple-console-raymarcher/README.md

 # Decsription

-Simple software ray-marching renderer that prints an output render into the console in an ascii-character style.
-It uses windows.h for coloring text.
+Simple software ray-marching renderer that prints a render into the console in an ascii-character style.
+It's coded in C and it uses windows.h for coloring text.
 This is my first program than can render a 3D scene.
 I made it for fun and to learn ray marching.
+Created in November 2023.

 # Screenshots